Grey divorce: In the United States

 Grey divorce was documented in the United States as early as the 1980s, but wasn't labeled as such until around 2004.
 The phenomenon entered the public awareness with a 2004 AARP study and was further elucidated in Deirdre Bair's 2007 book Calling It Quits, which contained interviews with grey divorcees.

-Former American vice-presidential couple Tipper and Al Gore separated after over 40 years of marriage; research and writing duo Masters and Johnson divorced in 1993 after over 20 years of marriage; music duo Captain & Tennille divorced in 2014 after 39 years of marriage; and the world's fourth-richest man, Bill Gates, and his wife Melinda French Gates, were married for 27 years and divorced in May 2021.
+Former American vice-presidential couple Tipper Gore and Al Gore separated after over 40 years of marriage; research and writing duo Masters and Johnson divorced in 1993 after over 20 years of marriage; music duo Captain & Tennille divorced in 2014 after 39 years of marriage; and the world's fourth-richest man, Bill Gates, and his wife Melinda French Gates, were married for 27 years and divorced in May 2021.

 As of 2023, in the US, about one-third of divorces involve people over the age of 50.
 The divorce rate for people over the age of 50 doubled between 1990 and 2010.
 By 2013, the number of divorcees over the age of 50 exceeded the number of widowed people (these numbers include people who divorced or survived the death of their spouses at any age).
 Silver splitters have less than a 50% chance of remarrying; about one in five women will remarry, and about two out of five men.

 Possible causes for a higher rate of divorce among older people include the increase in human longevity, the cultural values of Baby Boomers, and women's increasing financial independence as potential causes.
 Women are somewhat more likely to initiate divorce proceedings, and they benefit emotionally far more than financially.

 Financial challenges include identifying and fairly dividing retirement savings, navigating the process of getting qualified domestic relations orders for any defined benefit pension plans, and agreeing on any temporary alimony payments.
 Social Security benefits, assuming the marriage lasted at least 10 years, are relatively standardized for divorcing couples.
 These financial challenges, on average, disproportionately harm women.
 Their standard of living nearly halves, while men's declines by about 20%.